Mercerenies/latitude/spec/i_syntax_and_semantics/ch6_controlflow.md

 checked again, and so on.
 If the loop exits as a result of the condition becoming falsy, the return value of the condition will be the nil object.
-Within the scope of the body method *and* the condition method, the loop will define a dynamically-scoped method `$break`.
+Within the scope of the body method *and* the condition method, the loop will define a dynamically-scoped procedure `$break`.
 This method can be called with one argument, which will result in the loop immediately ceasing execution.
-In this case, the return value of the loop is the value of the argument to the `$break` method.
+In this case, the return value of the loop is the value of the argument to the `$break` procedure.

 The resulting while-loop syntax is as follows.